-Criteria: Program Objectives and Transformative Requirements

-- 1. Whether the Applicant provides a suitable regional and/or local plan to define the Planning Area, or and indicates which neighborhoods within the Planning Area will be the focus of planning activities. - 2.
-Extent to which the proposed planning activities focus on improving outcomes for vulnerable residents within the Planning Area comprised of disadvantaged Census Tracts that rank within the top twenty-five (25) percent of CalEnviroScreen 3.0. - 3.
-Extent to which the proposed planning activities will advance the SGC's sustainable communities objectives. - 4.
-Extent to which the proposed planning activities are consistent with the state's Planning Priorities, including promoting infill development, preserving agricultural lands, and encouraging location and resource-efficient new development. - 5.
-Extent to which the proposed planning activities will assist the Applicant in meeting the TCC Implementation Grant requirements related to leverage funding. - 6.
-Extent to which the proposed planning activities will assist the Applicant in meeting the TCC Implementation Grant requirements related to displacement. - 7.
-Extent to which the proposed planning activities will assist the Applicant in meeting the Implementation Grant requirements related to community engagement. - 8.
-Extent to which the proposed planning activities will increase the potential for future GHG emissions reduction opportunities. - 9.
-Extent to which the proposed planning activities will assist the Applicant in meeting the TCC Implementation Grant requirements related to climate adaptation and resiliency.
+Planning Grants Scoring Criteria 100 Points Crit teria: Program Objectives and Transformative Requirements 80 Points 1.
+Whether the Applicant provides a suitable regional and/or local plan to define the Planning Area, or and in which neighborhoods within the Planning Area will be the focus of planning activities. ndicates 2.
+Extent to which the proposed planning activities focus on improving outcomes for vulnerable residents within the Planning Area comprised of disadvantaged Census Tracts that rank within the top twenty-five (25) percent of CalEnviroScreen 3.0.
+3. Extent to which the proposed planning activities will advance the SGC's sustainable communities objectiv /es.
+4. Extent to which the proposed planning activities are consistent with the state's Planning Priorities, includi infill development, preserving agricultural lands, and encouraging location and resource-efficient new development.
+5. Extent to which the proposed planning activities will assist the Applicant in meeting the TCC Implementat requirements related to leverage funding . ion Grant 6.
+Extent to which the proposed planning activities will assist the Applicant in meeting the TCC Implemental requirements related to displacement . ion Grant 7.
+Extent to which the proposed planning activities will assist the Applicant in meeting the Implementation G requirements related to community engagement . irant 8.
+Extent to which the proposed planning activities will increase the potential for future GHG emissions re- opportunities. duction 9.
+Extent to which the proposed planning activities will assist the Applicant in meeting the TCC Implemental requirements related to climate adaptation and resiliency. ion Grant Cri teria: Organizational Capacity 20 Points 10.
+Extent to which the Applicant demonstrates readiness and capacity to implement the proposed work on ti within budget. me and 11.
+Extent to which the Applicant proposes strong and diverse partnerships for implementing the planning ac tivities.